IsaakGenge/modeler-aihackathon/Readme.md

 ### Dark Mode Support
 - Fully responsive UI with light and dark themes.

-### Embedded Mode
-- Compact layout for embedding the application in other platforms.

 ### Cosmos DB Integration
 - Backend powered by Azure Cosmos DB for scalable graph storage.